tjaffrel/DAC-SIM/README.md

 ---

-`DAC-SIM` provides CLI commands for running Widom insertion, molecular dynamics, and geometry optimization simulations.
+`DAC-SIM` provides CLI commands for running Widom insertion MC, molecular dynamics, and geometry optimization simulations.
 The CLI commands can be used to perform simulations with a single CIF file or a directory containing multiple CIF files.

 The detailed description of the command line options can be found by running